TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 When the result mail comes in, see <batch_data> summary element at end, should be all success.
 Browse through the rest, especially that all the
-<citation> elements were accepted..
+<citation> elements were accepted.
 Fix and rerun as needed.

  After the test upload succeeds, good to copy the test landing files to the live web directory for tub-prod to check: